costanzavolpini/EmotionsAnalysis/README.md

 ![Procedure](https://github.com/costanzavolpini/emotions-museum.github.io/blob/master/graphics-deliverables/images/projectprocedure.png?raw=true)
 <br>
-It is possible to **analyze the feeling of a person** directly from the website, the button "Try the experiment", open a modal that will show a sequence of paintings.
+It is possible to **analyze the feeling of a person** directly from the website: the button "Try the experiment" opens a modal that will show a sequence of paintings.
 <br>
 ![Experiment](https://github.com/costanzavolpini/emotions-museum.github.io/blob/master/graphics-deliverables/images/experiment1.png?raw=true)
 <br>